 Bio: Hi there!
-My name is Casey and I hail from the town just north of Princeton.
-I'm pursuing a concentration in Computer Science and certificates in Statistics & Machine Learning, as well as Technology & Society, and I am a part of the Class of 2019.
-Besides PMUNC, I'm involved on the HackPrinceton team and the Entrepeneurship Club on campus, and sing for fun (but not for profit).
+My name is Casey and I hail from a town just north of Princeton.
+I'm pursuing a concentration in Computer Science and certificates in Statistics & Machine Learning as well as Technology & Society, and I am a part of the Class of 2019.
+Besides PMUNC, I'm involved in the HackPrinceton team and the Entrepreneurship Club on campus, and I sing for fun (but not for profit).
 I'm looking forward to being your co-chair for the Silicon Valley Roundtable at this year's PMUNC!

 Hey all!
-I am Samuel Oh and am very excited to be your chair this PMUNC.
-I am a prospective Woodrow Wilson School Major in the class of 2020 with specific interest in International Relations and Diplomacy.
+I am Samuel Oh and am very excited to be your co-chair this PMUNC.
+I am a prospective Woodrow Wilson School Major in the class of 2020 with specific interests in International Relations and Diplomacy.
 On the side, I enjoy drawing, arranging piano music, listening to all hosts of music from classical to kpop, swimming, and playing computer games.

 Send position paper to: email@example.com